12LetterMeme/12LetterMeme/README.md

 I'm 12LetterMeme, my recent hobby has been learning to dev in FiveM!

 # Support me
-never expected but greatly appreciated <3, leave a star if you end up trying a script too!
+never expect anything more than a star for whatever I release, but if you're feeling extra awesome here my Ko-Fi link <3

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/W7W17MX9X)